-- Displaying Facebook events on WordPress keeps people on your site for longer.
-The longer people stay on your website, the better your site’s rankings can be.
-It also increases the chances of your visitors converting into paying customers.
+- Displaying Facebook events on WordPress keeps people on your site for longer which is better for your site’s SEO.

 Now that you know the benefits of embedding a Facebook events calendar in WordPress, let’s look at how to do it.

-To use the solutions below, you should first make sure your business has a Facebook page set up.
+To use the solutions below, you should first make create a new page on Facebook for your business if you don’t have one yet.
 You also need to set up a Facebook page events tab.